SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 Before showing the implementation it is important to understand how the minimax algorithm works.

 The minimax algorithm is a backtracking algorithm used in game theory for finding the optimal move in a turn-based game assuming optimal play.
-The algorithm has two players the maximizer and the minimizer.
+The algorithm has two players, the maximizer and the minimizer.
 The maximizer tries to get the highest score possible while the minimizer tries the opposite.

 Every board has a state associated with a value, the maximizer tries to move the game toward a game state with the highest score possible.